Do you have black or white specks or pink colored film in your water?

 While they may be considered a primary sanitizer when used with 30% hydrogen peroxide shock, Biagunides are not very effective sanitizers.
 Due to issues with slime mold and biofilm growth, we do not recommend any type of biguanides.

 Contrary to popular belief, chlorine is still required in most ‘natural’ sanitizing systems.
 The Environmental Protection Agency does not approve any sanitizing system that doesn’t include some minimal amount of chlorine.
 Any product that claims to be chlorine-free is false advertising and should be avoided.
-However, it is important to remember that even chlorine could be considered “natural,” as it is made from saltwater and electricity!
+However, it is important to remember that even chlorine could be considered “natural,” when it is made from saltwater and electricity!

 Having a routine maintenance schedule will make things easier for you and will help prevent mold from growing in the first place.
 You can print our Hot Tub Maintenance Schedule here.